Hobbes: Last time I checked, yes.

 - At the beginning of Grant Morrison's Doom Patrol run, Larry Trainor's Negative Spirit suddenly begins speaking after twenty-plus years.
 When queried on this, he responds that he "had nothing to say."
 Things quickly get weirder from there...

-- H. P. Lovecraft is quite, er, surprised to discover that Atomic Robo (whom he has mistaken for an armored pygmy) can speak.
+- Atomic Robo: In The Shadow From Beyond Time, H. P. Lovecraft is quite, er, surprised to discover that Robo (whom he has mistaken for an armored pygmy) can speak.

 Lovecraft: Ah!
 Look, it's attempting to communicate.
 No doubt the savage thing knows the language like a housepet knows its reflection in the mirror.
 The sense is taken in, but the process, the meaning, is lost forever.